MetaArivu/ms-cache-kafka-quickstart/README.md

-# Microservice Template
+# Microservice Cache / Kafka Template

-Microservice Template gives you a
+Microservice Cache / Kafka Template gives you a

 1. SpringBoot App template with
 2. Open API 3 Ex,
 3. Spring Actuator,
 4. Spring Sleuth and
+5. Redis Cache Implementation with
+6. H2 In Memory Database
-5. POM File with (SpringBoot) Fat and Thin (Maven) jar file creation and
+7. POM File with (SpringBoot) Fat and Thin (Maven) jar file creation and
-6. Dockerfile for containerisation.
+8. Dockerfile for containerisation.

 ## Service Setup